kshpin/mongo-olap/README.md

 # Mongo-OLAP
-A MongoDB OLAP microservice for continuous pre-aggregation.
+An OLAP service for MongoDB with low aggregation times.

 By defining a particular model for future aggregation requests, a lot of the information in the database may be aggregated to its maximum without losing information in terms of the model.
 This may speed up the aggregation process by several orders of magnitude, for a well chosen model.
+The only currently supported aggregation operation is `sum`, but more are on the way (`product`, `standardDeviation`, `min`, `max`).

-This microservice relies on MongoDB's replication set setting, which allows using its `oplogs` to keep track of changes to the database, and thus keep the pre-aggregates up to date.
+This service relies on MongoDB's replication set setting, which allows using its `oplogs` to keep track of changes to the database, and thus keep the pre-aggregates up to date.
 To enable this, run `rs.initiate()` in MongoDB's shell.

 [NATS](https://nats.io/) is the only currently supported interface to the OLAP service.
 Both it and MongoDB must be running, with their respective connection information in the following environment variables (defaults in comments):
 ```javascript